GuilleX7/ExplodeAny/explodeany/src/main/resources/wiki/Tutorial.md

-## The basics
+## Getting started

-Welcome to this crash course on configuring ExplodeAny!
-Let's start with the empty configuration, which should look something like this (don't worry if yours is different, some features might have been added since your version!):
+Welcome to this crash course on ExplodeAny!
+Let's start with an empty configuration, which should look like this (don't worry if yours is different, some features might have been added since your version!):

 ```yaml
 UseBlockDatabase: false